zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 2. Handle milions of request per seconds
 3. Less latency ~100ms (vs 400ms for ALB)

-NLB has **one static IP** per AZ, and supprots assigning Elastic IP(helpful for whitelisting specific IP)
+NLB has **one static IP** per AZ, and supprots assigning Elastic IP(helpful for whitelisting specific IP)   => you can't assign an Elastic IP address to an Application Load Balancer.

 > 例题
 >